Go Back

 Notes

-The doughnut dough works best if only rolled out once.
-If you do re roll the dough, make sure to do it as gently as possible.
+3. Doughnut Dough - The doughnut dough works best when only rolling it out once.
+If you do re roll the dough, make sure to do it as gently as possible, to avoid knocking too much air out of the dough.